By Lee Ann Obringer

 Even states that haven’t adopted the Uniform Divorce Recognition Act usually have a residency requirement for divorces, meaning you have to have lived in that state for a specified length of time before you can file for divorce there.
 Because some states also have requirements for lengthy separations before divorces can be final, people seeking quick divorces often move temporarily to states that have shorter separation periods just to get their divorces faster.

 RENO SCORES WITH DIVORCE

-When the movement for moral reform hit the country after the Civil War, Nevada’s residency laws went to six months and then to one year.
+When the movement for moral reform hit the country after the Civil War, Nevada’s residency laws lasted six months and then to one year.
 Business owners and representatives lobbied for a reduction and gradually had the requirement dropped back to six weeks by 1931.
 The number of divorces filed in Nevada courts almost doubled each time the residency requirement dropped.
 By 1940, 49 out of 1,000 divorces filed in the United States were filed in Nevada.

 Entrepreneurs looking to make a buck on the divorce racket established “divorce ranches” where divorce seekers could wait out their six-week residency requirement.

 In addition to the money aspect of divorce, Reno gained notoriety for famous divorces.
-Actors and actresses, recording stars and other famous people including Mary Pickford, Cornelius Vanderbilt Jr., Jack Dempsey, Rita Hayworth, Gloria Vanderbilt and many others sought Reno’s quickie divorces.
+Actors and actresses, recording stars, and other famous people, including Mary Pickford, Cornelius Vanderbilt Jr., Jack Dempsey, Rita Hayworth, Gloria Vanderbilt, and many others, sought Reno’s quickie divorces.